worv-ai/D2E/README.md

 <img width="5334" height="2306" alt="image" src="https://github.com/user-attachments/assets/5a6dd6a1-201f-4da6-8530-340b5edfa2b1" />

+## News

+- [2025/12/01] We release 480p version of dataset at huggingface. [open-world-agents/D2E-480p](https://huggingface.co/datasets/open-world-agents/D2E-480p): **267 hours** of synchronized video, audio, and input events from **29** PC games across diverse genres (FPS, open-world, sandbox, and more), for training vision-action models and game agents.

+- [2025/10/21] We release part of our source codes.
 Code is comming soon! `ocap` and `owa` toolkit is being open-sourced already, have a look at these first.
   - https://github.com/open-world-agents/ocap: ocap (Omnimodal CAPture) captures all essential desktop signals in synchronized format.
 Records screen video, audio, keyboard/mouse input, and window events.
   - https://github.com/open-world-agents/open-world-agents: A versatile and efficient monorepo that embraces and grows multiple projects, containing all the essential building blocks for agent development.
   - https://worv-ai.github.io/d2e/: D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI.
 Code will coming soon!

 ## Citation